googleapis/nodejs-bigquery/MIGRATING.md

 1. The `patchModel` RPC will fail with an `INVALID_ARGUMENT: No fields found to patch/update.` error when run using gRPC transport. **Workaround**: use REST transport for this RPC.
 1. The `cancelJob` RPC will fail with a 400 code when run using REST transport. **Workaround**: Use gRPC.
 Verbose error messages with their error codes are properly surfaced when using gRPC as the transport. gRPC is enabled by default in this version of the library.
 1. A warning about autopagination is being thrown when using all `*Async` list methods (the ones whose names end in "Async" and return an iterable, not asynchronous calls to the `*Stream` or regular list calls.)
 This warning is non-blocking and there is currently no workaround.
+1. [Regional endpoints](http://cloud.google.com/bigquery/docs/regional-endpoints) are not yet available using gRPC transport. **Workaround**: use REST transport to use regional endpoints

 ## Migration using Gemini